- >Buying Crypto

 Cosmos is an interesting project that calls itself “the Internet of blockchains”.
-Cosmos seeks to build an ecosystem of independent parallel blockchains that can scale and interoperate with each other.
+Cosmos seeks to build a crypto ecosystem of independent parallel blockchains that can scale and interoperate with each other.
 The Cosmos Network uses a proof of stake consensus mechanism that requires the ATOM cryptocurrency.
 The vision of Cosmos is to break the barriers between blockchains by allowing them to transact with each other by making it easy for developers to build apps that uses tokens from a variety of independent blockchains.
+Fortunately you can simply buy Cosmos at many of the world’s most popular cryptocurrency exchanges.

 The people behind Cosmos plan to achieve their vision through a set of open-source tools.
 The Cosmos network is composed of three technologies.
 The Tendermint protocol which is responsible for governance, the Cosmos software development kit (SDK) which makes it easy to develop apps, and the Inter-Blockchain Communication (IBC) protocol.
 Cosmos is an open source community project created by All In Bits Inc.